AhmedYasser254/AUTOSAR-Project-Full-Layerd-Architecture-Model/README.md

 # AUTOSAR-Project-Full-Layerd-Architecture-Model
-The Project is done under supervision of ENG Mohamed Tarel
+The Project is done under supervision of ENG Mohamed Tarek